 Using it is simple, and you don't need any keys or codes to lock and unlock it.

-This lock stands out to anyone looking at it from outside, but on the inside, it shouldn't appear out of place.
+This lock stands out to anyone looking in from the garden.
+But on the inside, it shouldn't appear out of place.

-These security measures aren't designed the same though, and they should measure up to certain factors of quality.
+These security measures aren't designed the same, and they should measure up to certain quality factors.
 This way, you might have an easier time deciding on which one is worth purchasing.

 Type of Lock

-Locks for your patio French door come in a couple of styles.
-Some need you to push and click, requiring no keys or any type of code input to unlock and remove it.
+Locks come in a couple of styles.
+Some need you to push and click, requiring no keys or any code input to unlock and remove it.

 Others resemble more of a lock bar and feature a hook where you place a padlock that opens with an included key.

-What works best for your door may be more of a personal preference as both of those types can do the job well.
+What works best for your door may be more of a personal preference as both types can do the job.

-Sometimes, potential intruders need a visible deterrent to make them second guess themselves.
+Potential intruders need a visible deterrent to make them second guess themselves.
 When it comes to a French door security bar, they're usually large enough to be seen from the outside.
-This may be an ideal way to alert burglars that your home may not be worth trying to break into.
+It may be an ideal way to alert burglars that your home may not be worth trying to break in to.

-When it comes to your extra door security, you want it to actually withstand frequent use and tampering.
+When it comes to build quality, you want it to withstand frequent use and tampering.
 Consider locks made from high-quality plastics and metals as well as tamper-resistant spindles.
 These types of spindles can't be removed from the outside once you fit them on.

-Also consider locks that have a powder-coated finish.
-This can help with the aesthetic of the lock because you'll be looking at it more than intruders.
-So it’s important the finish can hold up over time without chipping or otherwise wearing down.
+Consider locks that have a powder-coated finish.
+It can help with the lock's aesthetics because you'll be looking at it more than intruders (hopefully!).
+It's important the surface can hold up over time without chipping or wearing down.

 Ease of Use

-Who wants to struggle attaching a lock on a French door?
+Nobody wants to struggle to attach a lock.
 Although these types of doors may seem difficult to work with, there are locks that you can fit with relative ease.
-In fact, you might be able to slip the lock on in mere seconds, without using any tools.
+You might be able to slip the lock on in mere seconds without using any tools.